How to Protect Hair on Holiday

 1. Pre-holiday trim

-This is, hands down, the most important and effective step you can take to minimise holiday hair damage—but it’s also the one I’m worst at sticking to.
-Every expert out there tells me that having your hair trimmed before your holiday is one of the best things you can do to prevent breakage while you’re away.
-Getting rid of any split and weak ends before you hop on the plane means you’re far less likely to face longer term issues.
+This is, hands down, the most important and effective step you can take to minimise holiday hair damage—but it’s easy to forget.
+Every expert tells us that having your hair trimmed before your holiday is one of the best things you can do to prevent breakage while you’re away.
+Getting rid of any split and weak ends before you hop on the plane means you’re far less likely to face longer-term issues.

-Why?
-For starters, if your strands are already split and weak, that damage can spread further up the hair shaft as it faces aggressors.
-This can lead to breakage, snapping and, inevitably, you need to have more than you might like, cut off the length when you return.
+If your strands are already split and weak, that damage can spread further up the hair shaft as it faces aggressors.
+This can lead to breakage, snapping and, inevitably, you need to have more than desired cut off the length when you return.
 Beyond that, broken and weak hair strands are more susceptible to water absorption and loss—meaning you’re far more likely to experience humidity-related frizz while away.
-So, in short, book in for that salon appointment stat.
+So, book in for that salon appointment stat.

 Aveda Suncare Protective Hair Veil

-Aveda Suncare Protective Hair Veil doesn’t just smell great and condition dry hair, but it also contains UV filters to aid in preventing sun-related hair and scalp damage.
+Aveda Suncare Protective Hair Veil doesn’t just smell great and condition dry hair, but it also contains UV filters such as benzophenone and octinoxate to aid in preventing sun-related hair and scalp damage.
 Apply to damp or dry hair before heading out into the sun.

 Coola Daily Protect Scalpmist SPF30

-While UV protection products are great, it’s worth mentioning that the best way you can protect both strands and scalp from sun damage is by covering it up where possible.
+While UV protection products are great, it’s worth mentioning that the best way to protect both strands and scalp from sun damage is by covering up where possible.
 Hats and hair scarves are your best bet for mitigating any sun-related damage.

-While extreme sun exposure can slightly lighten dark hair colours, with ample UV protection you likely won’t find this too troublesome.
-However, if like me your hair is bleached, you’ll need to take some precautions while on your summer holidays in order to keep things looking as they did before you left.
+While extreme sun exposure can slightly lighten dark hair colours, with ample UV protection, you shouldn’t find this too troublesome.
+However, if your hair is bleached, you’ll need to take some precautions to keep your colour looking fresh and vibrant.

 Charles Worthington Toning Shampoo

-Charles Worthington Colourplex Toning Shampoo Ultra Violet is hands down, the best I have ever used.
+Charles Worthington Colourplex Toning Shampoo Ultra Violet is, hands down, the best on the market.
 The purple pigment is intense, leaving blonde bright, cool and vibrant, but it also isn’t too drying on hair.

 L’Oréal Paris Elvive Purple Reviving Oil